-SSP indicated that currently CPUE is included only for purse seine for areas 6, 7 and 8, noting that it may be possible to include CPUE data for other fisheries; SSP noted as well that vulnerable biomass for pole and line fisheries could be considered a proxy for pole and line CPUE.
+SSP indicated that currently CPUE is included only for purse seine for areas 6, 7 and 8, noting that it may be possible to include CPUE data for other fisheries; the SSP noted as well that vulnerable biomass for pole and line fisheries could be considered a proxy for pole and line CPUE.
 SSP indicated that stability metrics are calculated looking at variability (how much the relative catch has changed over those years).
-A .
+A stability of 1 means that the catch or effort does not change over time.
+A stability of 0 means that catch or effort vary relatively strongly over time.
+In PIMPLE, stability is calculated by looking at variability across different HCRs, selecting 95th percentile variability, and setting that level as a stability of 0.
 This is difficult to interpret in terms of what that might mean in the actual change in catch but is helpful in comparing relative stability between candidate management procedures.
 In PIMPLE actual variability in catch is shown under the Other SKJ indicators tab.
 If a catch-managed fishery (such as pole and line) is included in the HCR diagnostics, a plot shows how much the HCR changes between management periods.
 This is directly linked to how much the catch would change for a catch-controlled fishery.

 Chinese Taipei noted that the first PI reads “probability of SB/SBF=0 > LRP”, but SMD01-BP-03 states “maintain biomass at or above levels that maintain fishery stability throughout their range” and inquired if these were equivalent.
 Chinese Taipei also noted that the PI in SMD01-BP-03 seems to address the species together and inquired if this was currently possible.
 Chinese Taipei also asked what the next step is, and if a single HCR needed to be selected.

 SSP stated that the probability of keeping the stock status above the limit reference point (LRP) is a measure of sustainability and is a bare minimum for the HCR (if the HCR doesn’t keep stock status above the LRP, it is not effective); a number of candidate HCRs evaluated fall below the LRP.
 Regarding fishery interactions, WCPFC does not have a full dynamic bigeye management procedure so SSP has had to make three assumptions about what the tropical longline fishery (which under the current approach would be managed under the bigeye management procedure) will do in the future in terms of setting bigeye catches.
 This may provide some additional information about which of the candidate skipjack management procedures or HCRs may be of interest.
 Of those included in the Mixed fishery indicators tab, neither skipjack nor yellowfin falls below the 0.8 probability of being below the LRP.
 SSP noted that this would be more helpful when testing the bigeye management procedures, as then the interactions will become evident.
-It stated that it would be necessary to select a single HCR or management procedure, and that the current Harvest Strategy Workplan suggests this should happen at WCPFC19; given this SSP noted it would be helpful if SMD01 could reduce the number of candidate HCRs to a manageable level.
+It stated that it would be necessary to select a single HCR or management procedure, and that the current Harvest Strategy Workplan suggests this should happen at WCPFC19; given this, SSP noted it would be helpful if SMD01 could reduce the number of candidate HCRs to a manageable level.
 SSP noted that the HCR is part of the management procedure, and that all skipjack management procedures have the same data collection and estimation methods.